stripe/stripe-dotnet/readme.md

 If your site has multiple offerings, plans are perfect.
 You can create as many plans as you want and then just assign customers to those plans later on.

 	var myPlan = new StripePlanCreateOptions();
 	myPlan.AmountInCents = 1000;    // all amounts on Stripe are in cents
 	myPlan.Currency = "usd";        // "usd" only supported right now
 	myPlan.Interval = "month";      // "month" or "year"
+	myPlan.IntervalCount = 1;       // optional
 	myPlan.Name = "Bronze";
 	myPlan.TrialPeriodDays = 30;    // amount of time that will lapse before the customer is billed

 	var planService = new StripePlanService();
 	StripePlan response = planService.Create(myPlan);